 Kansas and Oregon residents only.
-Sessions, which focus on Cognitive Behavioral Therapy and lifestyle-based care, last 45-53 minutes.
+Telehealth only for Oregon clients.
+Sessions last 45-53 minutes.
 You have the right to receive a “Good Faith Estimate” explaining how much your care will cost.
 Late cancels (less than 24 hours) and no-shows will incur a $75 fee.
 For Kansas residents, I accept Aetna, United Healthcare, UMR, BCBS of Kansas City, and Medicare.
 Oregon residents: self-pay and BCBS only (check with your insurance).
-Somatic Psychotherapy services are also available.

-Insurance can be confusing, and while my billing service does its best to check your coverage, the information they receive isn’t always accurate.
-Because of this, I ask that each client confirm their benefits directly with their insurance provider before beginning sessions, especially if you are seeking Cognitive Behavioral Therapy or Somatic Psychotherapy as part of your lifestyle-based care.
+Insurance can be confusing, and while my billing service does its best to check your coverage, the information they receive isn’t always 100% accurate.
+Because of this, I ask that each client confirm their benefits directly with their insurance provider before beginning sessions.
 This will help give you peace of mind about your coverage.
 Any amounts not covered by insurance are ultimately your responsibility.

 Self-Pay (Out-of-Pocket)